Infinitive or -ing?

 - I

-look forward to meeting you.
+look forward to meeting you.- They

 left without saying "Goodbye."